Northampton: Leisure

+Billing Aquadrome leisure park is on the eastern outskirts.
+The Northampton Leisure Trust (branded Trilogy Leisure) has four leisure centres across Northampton, including Mounts Baths.

+There are a total of 170 parks and open spaces around Northampton, which altogether span around 1880 acres.
+Popular parks include Abington Park.

-Popular annual events include Northampton Carnival, the Beer Festival, the Dragonboat Race, the Umbrella Fair, Diwali celebrations and St Crispins Fair.
-Northampton Balloon Festival used to be a major event in Northampton, but since being scaled down, it has been poorly attended.
+Annual events events include Northampton Carnival, the Beer Festival, the Dragonboat Race and Diwali celebrations.
 Northampton Music Festival has been celebrated every year since 2007 in the town centre.
-A smaller music festival A Walk in the Park has been put on since 2008 in Wootton.
-A new music festival, Alive at Delapré, debuted in the summer of 2013 and has since attracted artists like Alfie Boe, Boyzone, Jessie J, James Morrison, McBusted, Paul Weller and The Wanted.

 Entertainment

 The Royal & Derngate theatre complex, on Guildhall Road in the Cultural Quarter of the town centre, is one of the main venues for arts and entertainment in Northampton.
 The Deco, situated in Abington Square in the town centre, is a 900-seat theatre and conference centre, which shares its Art Deco building with the Northampton Jesus Centre.
 It was restored by the Jesus Army as part of their Jesus Centre project.
-The Deco used to be a cinema in the 1960s; The Beatles appeared there twice on stage in 1963: firstly as unknowns as part of the Tommy Roe/Chris Montez tour; secondly as part of their own tour in their own right.
+The Deco used to be a cinema in the 1960s; the Beatles appeared there twice on stage in 1963, firstly as unknowns as part of the Tommy Roe/Chris Montez tour, and secondly as part of their own tour in their own right.
 Smaller theatres include the Northampton Playhouse and the Cripps Theatre, which is part of Northampton School for Boys.

-The two commercial cinemas in Northampton are Vue at Sol Central in the centre and Cineworld at Sixfields.
+The two commercial cinemas in Northampton are Vue at Sol Central in the centre and Odeon at Sixfields.
 There is also the subsidised Forum Cinema at Lings Forum, whose film programme is widely varied and includes art-house and non-mainstream films.
 The Northampton Filmhouse, an independent cinema joined to the side of the Royal & Derngate theatre complex, opened in June 2013.

 There are also many local entertainment venues which provide events.
-The Roadmender, which used to be run and funded by the council and later bought by The Purplehaus group, hosts mainstream touring bands and one off-gigs.
+The Roadmender, which used to be run and funded by the council and later bought by The Purplehaus group, hosts mainstream touring bands and one-off gigs.
 There are other popular late-night entertainment venues, pubs, bars and clubs in the town centre, and along the Wellingborough and Kettering Roads on the way into the town centre.
 Northampton also has ten-pin bowling alleys and late night casinos.